pedropark99/zig-book/README.md

 your Zig compiler is not installed in a "standard location" in your computer.
 That is why, a second strategy is applied, which is to search through the PATH environment variable.

-If gets the value of your PATH environment variable, and iterates through the directories listed in this variable, trying to find the Zig compiler in one of them.
+It gets the value of your PATH environment variable, and iterates through the directories listed in this variable, trying to find the Zig compiler in one of them.
 This approach is much slower than the first one, but is more garanteed to work.